Percona Server for MySQL 8.4 source installation prerequisites¶

 Option A — CMake downloads Boost: add

-Check the source or CMake output for the exact Boost version required; do not rely on a single hardcoded version in documentation.
+Check the source or CMake output for the exact Boost version required.
+Do not rely on a single hardcoded version in documentation.

 Optional features and Percona-specific components (Percona layer)¶